Malabarba/latex-extra/README.md

 `latex/override-font-map`, `latex/override-fill-map`, and
 `latex/override-preview-map`.*

-The additions of this package fall into the following three
+The additions of this package fall into the following categories:
-categories:

 ## 1-Key Compilation ##